 The modern business world is not unlike the past, but with different challenges and barriers to overcome.
 Prior to the advent of the digital world, communication and information exchange in the business realm took place via traditional communication methods: mostly telephone, postal delivery (mail), or courier services.
-These methods were generally time consuming and inefficient for communicating with multiple associates on a daily basis and for conducting business; they don’t call is ‘snail mail’ for nothing, right?
+These methods were generally time-consuming and inefficient for communicating with multiple associates on a daily basis and for conducting business; they don’t call it ‘snail mail’ for nothing, right?

-Email however is not without its short comings, especially as the digital era continues to progress.
+Email however is not without its shortcomings, especially when it comes to sharing sensitive information.

-Why Email is NOT Ideal for File Transfer
+Why Email is NOT Ideal for Secure File Transfer

-Many organizations are now turning to secure file transfer solutions as the demands of doing business continue to increase and email fails to accommodate these demands.
-For instance, the electronic exchange of large files continues to be a barrier for email communications.
-The explosion of rich, digital content – like video, audio, graphics, and PowerPoint presentations- has made sending large files a necessity; however email gateways are often configured to restrict attachment sizes, typically to 10 megabytes or the size of 60-second video clip for instance.
-Though the gateways can be reconfigured, to allow for larger attachments, email was not designed to handle extremely large files and their delivery often proves problematic.
+The electronic exchange of large files continues to be a barrier to email communications.
+The explosion of rich, digital content – like video, audio, graphics, and PowerPoint presentations- has made sending large files a necessity; however, email gateways are often configured to restrict attachment sizes, typically to 20 megabytes.
+Though the gateways can be reconfigured to allow for larger attachments, email was not designed to handle extremely large files and their delivery often proves problematic.

 Furthermore with many organizations beginning to archive their email communications, storing large attachments (and in some cases multiple copies of large attachments) can quickly fill up capped email storage limits; even only a few large file attachments may fill an entire email storage quota.
 Smaller attachments can become troublesome for organizations as well if they have been distributed to multiple employees and need to be archived.